velvia/links/data_eng.md

 * [Lifecycle of a Transaction](https://hackmd.io/@huitseeker/rJG_kA0LK) - great summary from @huitseeker on blockchain transaction dataflow
 * [Increasing Scalability of the EVM](https://forum.celestia.org/t/increasing-scalability-of-the-evm-for-rollups-by-restricting-state-and-contract-set/78) - summary of potential performance improvements
+* [The AMM Test](https://medium.com/dragonfly-research/the-amm-test-a-no-bs-look-at-l1-performance-4c8c2129d581) - "A No BS Look at L1 Performance" good discussion on L1 performance for serialized swap transactions
 * [Vitalik Buterin](https://vitalik.ca/index.html) is a leading blockchain person and has a ton of great writings.
   * [Using Blockchain for Voting](https://vitalik.ca/general/2021/05/25/voting2.html)
   * [Crypto Cities](https://vitalik.ca/general/2021/10/31/cities.html) - super cool ideas for using blockchain to make government more transparent, efficient, and verifiable